 If you wind or look after a turret clock, good advice can be gained from Chris McKay’s revised and enlarged Turret Clock Keeper’s Handbook, Click the title to open a pdf which gives a summary of the handbook’s content and a link to Amazon.

 If you have a turret clock in need of repair, or if you like looking at old turret clocks, take a look at some of the projects on the Cumbria Clock Company‘s website.
-They have worked on clocks at Hampton Court Palace, Salisbury Cathedral and the Palace of Westminster, to name but a few.
+They have worked on clocks at Hampton Court Palace, Salisbury Cathedral and Dover Castle, to name but a few.
+The latter is now on display in the Science Museum, London.

 If you have an old clock in a wooden case which requires restoration, look at Chris Ayres‘ website.
 Chris has done many fantastic restorations and repairs for us.
 He is passionate about cabinet making and is very interested in antique clock cases.